vitessio/website/content/en/docs/launching/scalability-philosophy.md

 ### Commands specific to single MySQL instances

-Since vitess represents a combined view of all MySQL instances, there are some operations it cannot reasonably perform in a backward compatible manner.
+Since Vitess represents a combined view of all MySQL instances, there are some operations it cannot reasonably perform in a backward compatible manner.
 For example:

 * `SET GLOBAL`
 * `SHOW`